 8) Add your website address

 Hands up, I don’t do this for every single font I create as sometimes I run out of space or it just doesn’t fit but, in general, it is good practice to include your web address.
 Why?
 1) People can steal your pins if you don’t.
 This hasn’t happened to me but I have seen it happen to other bloggers.
 And 2) because it gets your brand name out there.
 If people are seeing your website popping up on their feed on a regular basis then they may eventually click through to your blog and you grow your audience.

 9) Test, test and test your designs

 I mentioned this above but testing out your designs is one of the most important things you can do!
 You might think you’ve created the most beautiful pin imaginable… but then when you upload it to Pinterest it sinks without a trace.
-I create a variety of pins for each blog post I create to see what works best… and sometimes it isn’t always the design that I like the most that performs the best.
+I create a variety of pins for each blog post I create to see what works best.
+Sometimes it isn’t always the design that I like the most that performs the best.
 So bear that in mind and make sure you’re constantly analysing what pins are getting clicks and which ones aren’t.
 It’s only once you’re armed with this information that you can grow your audience.

 10) Save your templates in Canva

 Now that I’ve been pinning for a while I have a handful of fonts and styles of designs that I tend to use, and I simply edit these with new text and images whenever I create a new pin.
 I was getting tired of always overwriting my designs, however, so now what I do when I’ve created a design I like is to make sure I duplicate it.
 I then add it to a folder of my best pin designs so it’s always there to refer to.
 This means that I’m never starting a pin from scratch so I can turn around my designs a lot more quickly.